illusi0n003/progressbar/README.md

 Dependency for creating progressbars in QBCore.

-# Preview of my reworked the progressbar.
+# Preview of my reworked progressbar.

 ![alt text](<New Progressbar.png>)